Laerdal/Laerdal.McuMgr/README.md

 ## 🚀 Using the Nugets in your Projects

 Add the following Nuget packages.
-If you're dealing in Xamarin then you'll have to add these Nugets to your projects in your Xamarin solution (not just the Core/Forms/Shared ones):

        Laerdal.McuMgr
        Laerdal.McuMgr.Bindings.iOS                 (only add this to those projects of yours that target iOS)